Skip to navigation

 Shopping for pots in Jaipur

-After a journey from Fatehpur Sikri that is best forgotten, I arrived in Jaipur on Tuesday 26th May.
-Jaipur has a bad reputation for its rickshaw mafia, who will refuse to take you anywhere unless there's a commission involved, but I managed to avoid this by getting dropped off at the main post office, ignoring the driver's hotel recommendations and finding my own place.
+After a journey from Fatehpur Sikri that is best forgotten, I arrived in Jaipur.
+Like other cities in this part of India, Jaipur has a bad reputation for its rickshaw mafia, who will refuse to take you anywhere unless there's a commission involved, but I managed to avoid this by getting dropped off at the main post office, ignoring the driver's hotel recommendations and finding my own place.

 The Sights of Jaipur